jonathanekim/jonathanekim.github.io/resume/resume_raw.md

 {% assign portfolio_selfie_stickers = site.portfolio | where: "permalink", "/portfolio/2017/10/09/selfie-stickers/" | first %}
 {% include portfolio-card.html portfolio=portfolio_selfie_stickers %}

-* Finding newer and more expressive ways to communicate.
+* Improved stability and polish of Hangouts Chat for iOS.
+* Created a library used by Allo and GBoard that generates a sticker pack from a user's selfie using ML.
+* Added innovative ways to edit and collage images in Allo iOS.

 ### Apple, Inc